ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README-V10.md

 Create a product and publish it to the Integration Catalog, then subscribe to it.
 (Not explained here, see previous steps).

 We can now test the API.
-The credentials are located in the Authorization header. curl -k -H "Content-Type: application/json" -H "Accept: application/json" -H "X-IBM-Client-Id: 421223e773f237c5231842102660896e" -H "Authorization: Basic Zm9vOmZvbw==" -d "{   \"orderDetails\": \"2 plates\", \"orderDate\": \"2019-12-25T10:00:00.000Z\"}" "https://gw.159.8.70.38.xip.io/org1/integration/fakemagento/v1/order"
+The credentials are in the Authorization header. curl -k -H "Content-Type: application/json" -H "Accept: application/json" -H "X-IBM-Client-Id: 421223e773f237c5231842102660896e" -H "Authorization: Basic Zm9vOmZvbw==" -d "{   \"orderDetails\": \"2 plates\", \"orderDate\": \"2019-12-25T10:00:00.000Z\"}" "https://gw.159.8.70.38.xip.io/org1/integration/fakemagento/v1/order"
 You should obtain a response:
 ```